Yuvaraj537/MachineLearning-Predictive_model/README.md

 ---

+✅ *These classification algorithms are the backbone of supervised machine learning and widely asked in interviews.*

+## 🧩 3.
+Unsupervised Learning

+### 🔹 🔗 Clustering
+**Definition:** Clustering is the process of **grouping similar data points** into clusters without predefined labels.
+- ✅ Example: Customer segmentation in marketing.
+- 📊 Types of Clustering:
+  - **K-Means** – partitions data into *k* clusters.
+  - **Hierarchical Clustering** – builds a tree of clusters.
+  - **DBSCAN** – density-based clustering that detects arbitrary shaped clusters.

+### 🔹 🔻 Dimensionality Reduction
+**Definition:** Dimensionality Reduction is the process of **reducing the number of features** in a dataset while preserving important information.
+- ✅ Example: Reducing image pixels/features for faster training.
+- 📊 Types of Dimensionality Reduction:
+  - **Principal Component Analysis (PCA)** – transforms features into principal components.
+  - **t-SNE** – useful for visualization in 2D/3D.
+  - **Autoencoders** – neural network-based feature compression.

 ✅ *These regression algorithms are widely used in Data Science, ML projects, and interviews.*

 ## 🤖 4.
 Deep Learning